ICIQ/iciq.github.io/_posts/2012-12-06-reproducible-research-standard.md

 copyright questions like this.

 I came away from this feeling like we had made progress, but I still wanted to see if I could implement the full RRS with respect to the next paper.
-My next accepted paper was a submission to [Communications in Applied Mathematics and Computational Science](msp.org/camcos/), published by the extremely progressive not-for-profit [Math­em­at­ic­al Sci­ences Pub­lish­ers](http://msp.org/about/).
+My [next accepted paper](http://arxiv.org/pdf/1201.3035v3.pdf) (also still in press) was a submission to [Communications in Applied Mathematics and Computational Science](msp.org/camcos/), published by the extremely progressive not-for-profit [Math­em­at­ic­al Sci­ences Pub­lish­ers](http://msp.org/about/).
 This is a truly remarkable journal that